 Elisa Muzzillo is an active flutist and teacher in the greater Philadelphia area.
-A graduate of the University of Colorado Boulder, she received her Master of Music degree studying with the renowned flutist Christina Jennings.
-She also holds a Bachelor of Music from Temple University where she studied with Adeline Tomasone, Principal Flutist of Opera Philadelphia.
-As a freelance flutist in Philadelphia, she performs with Symphony in C, Wayne Oratorio Society, and with new music collectives in Philadelphia such as ENAensemble the Live/Wire new music festival.
-Elisa is a passionate recitalist, and her chamber partners include Dan Espie, piano, Elizabeth Steiner, harp, and Tessa Romano, mezzo-soprano.
+A graduate of the University of Colorado Boulder, she holds a Master of Music degree where she studied with the renowned flutist Christina Jennings.
+She earned her Bachelor of Music degree from Temple University where she studied with Adeline Tomasone, former Principal Flutist of Opera Philadelphia.
+As a freelance flutist in Philadelphia, she performs with Symphony in C, Wayne Oratorio Society, and with new music collectives such as ENAensemble and the Live/Wire new music festival.
+Elisa is a passionate recitalist and her chamber partners include Daniel Espie, piano, and Elizabeth Steiner, harp.

-A certified Suzuki instructor, Elisa teaches all levels of flute studies from beginners to advanced high school students, and she holds an active teaching studio in the suburban areas.
-Elisa is an instructor at the Music & Arts lesson studio in Broomall, PA, while maintaining her own private studio.
-Elisa previously held a flute instructor position for the Community Music Scholars Program through Temple University’s Preparatory Division which provides affordable music lessons to inner-city students of Philadelphia with limited financial means.
-In 2019, she became a Suzuki certified instructor and taught at the Flute & Friends Suzuki Music Academy in West Philadelphia, and served as a teaching artist for the All South Jersey Band & Chamber Music Organizations.
+Elisa is a dedicated flute teacher to students of all ages and skill levels.
+She has a private teaching studio and holds an instructor position at Music & Arts in Broomall, PA.
+In 2014, Elisa was appointed the flute instructor position for the Community Music Scholars Program at Temple University’s Preparatory Division.
+This program provides affordable music lessons to inner-city students of Philadelphia with limited financial means.
+In 2019, she became a Suzuki certified instructor and taught at the Flute & Friends Suzuki Music Academy in West Philadelphia.
+She also served as a teaching artist for the All South Jersey Band & Chamber Music Organizations.

 Elisa's other primary teachers include Erica Peel, piccoloist of Philadelphia Orchestra, Brook Ferguson, Principal Flutist of Colorado Symphony & River Oaks Chamber Orchestra, and Ronna Ayscue, former Principal Flutist of the Bay Atlantic Symphony.